 The primary focus of mindfulness therapy is to cultivate present-moment awareness, helping individuals observe their thoughts and feelings without judgment.
 Techniques often involve meditation practice, breathing exercises, and guided imagery to increase self-awareness and promote relaxation.

-Therapists trained in these approaches teach clients to be more present in their experiences, acknowledging and accepting their thoughts and feelings rather than trying to suppress or avoid them.
+Therapists like me trained in these approaches teach clients to be more present in their experiences, acknowledging and accepting their thoughts and feelings rather than trying to suppress or avoid them.
 This practice can lead to increased emotional regulation, improved concentration, and greater well-being.

 I maintain a supportive and non-judgmental environment throughout this process, encouraging clients to develop self-compassion feelings and acceptance.
 The pace of progress varies for each individual, and the therapy is often tailored to suit your unique needs and preferences.